anandology/python-practice-book/source/1-getting-started.rst

 In this example, ``print 'even'`` is executed only when ``x % 2 == 0`` is ``True``.

-The code associated with ``if`` can be written as a separate indented block of code, which is often the case when there are more than one statement to be executed.
+The code associated with ``if`` can be written as a separate indented block of code, which is often the case when there is more than one statement to be executed.

 .. code-block:: python